ch98-1/Origami-Knight/README.md

 2D platformer in c.
 Requires SDL2 to be installed to work.
-Also need cmake to build. download cmake at http://www.cmake.org/cmake/resources/software.html To compile download and unzip the source file run cmake (source directory) then make or run make file it created.
+Also need cmake to build. download cmake at http://www.cmake.org/cmake/resources/software.html To compile,
+download and unzip the source file,
+run...
+ cmake (source directory)
+then run ...
+ make
+or make with make file it created.